 To view the value contained in the secret as plain text:

 az keyvault secret show --name "ExamplePassword" --vault-name "Contoso-Vault2"

 Now, you have created a Key Vault, stored a secret, and retrieved it.

 Other quickstarts and tutorials in this collection build upon this quickstart.
 If you plan to continue on to work with subsequent quickstarts and tutorials, you may wish to leave these resources in place.
 When no longer needed, you can use the az group delete command to remove the resource group, and all related resources.
 You can delete the resources as follows:

 az group delete --name ContosoResourceGroup

-In this quickstart, you have created a Key Vault and stored a secret in it.
-To learn more about Key Vault and how you can use it with your applications continue to the tutorial for web applications working with Key Vault.
+In this quickstart you created a Key Vault and stored a secret in it.
+To learn more about Key Vault and how to integrate it with your applications, continue on to the articles below.